Qijia He

 code / supplement

-We developed a formal potential outcomes framework for estimating the intention-to-treat (ITT) effect of an active control compared to the placebo in an active-controlled (AC) trial using data from historical placebo-controlled trials.
-Our proposal enables the estimation of ITT effect in AC trials where the placebo arm is lost due to ethical issues and considers the existence of unmeasured confounders by virtue of instrumental variables.
+We developed a potential outcomes framework to estimate the ITT effect of an active control versus placebo in active-controlled trials, using historical placebo-controlled data.
+Our method enables ITT estimation when the placebo arm is unavailable and accounts for unmeasured confounders using instrumental variables.

 Estimating individualized treatment rules by optimizing the adjusted probability of a longer survival